 Preparing Your Pond for Cooler Weather, Part 3

-When preparing for the cold weather, pond maintenance and koi care and equally as important so that your fish would last through the colder months.
+When preparing for the cold weather, pond maintenance and koi care are equally important so that your fish will last through the colder months.

 Koi and pond fish are cold-blooded animals, which means their bodies respond to how warm or cold they are according to their surroundings.
 Cold weather could cause loss in appetite and digestion problems.